schaecsn/ARD-mediathek-cli/README.md

 ```

-## A passed channel is played in mpv multimedia player.
+## A passed channel is played in mpv multimedia player

 ```
 $ mediathek arte &